PLG solutions

 If the warehouse is equipped with an appropriately programmed warehouse management system (WMS), the tasks involved in compiling orders are concentrated on creating batches in a designated area.
 This reserved area should be large enough to cover all the lines that go out on a normal working day.
 Nevertheless, it is advisable to provide for an expansion area at the warehouse planning stage that can be used in the event of unscheduled peaks in demand.

-Give me a call or write me a message.
-I look forward to seeing you.
+Give us a call or send us a message.
+We look forward to welcoming you.

 Closex